 Because physical and financial assets are interconnected, stranded assets eventually result in a decline in a firm's valuation.
-This possible decline in the value of physical assets will be passed along to financial assets (Breitenstein et al., 2021).
-Due to incorrect assumptions about the estimation of the associated fossil fuel corporations and the associated mining structures, financial institutions are vulnerable to a shift-prompted reevaluation and the potential worsening of their economic status (Baer 2020).
+This Abdallah et al., The effect of stranded assets impairment on firm value: the moderating role of climate change risk disclosure transparency with applied evidence from Egyptian cement industry possible decline in the value of physical assets will be passed along to financial assets (Breitenstein et al., 2021).
+Due to incorrect assumptions about the estimation of the associated fossil fuel corporations and the associated mining structures, financial institutions are vulnerable to a shiftprompted reevaluation and the potential worsening of their economic status (Baer, 2020).